-The Melbourne Graduate School of Education offers casual academic appointments throughout the year.
-This page contains information about the hiring of casual tutors as well as general casual academic conditions and processes in the Melbourne Graduate School of Education
+The Faculty of Education offers casual academic appointments throughout the year.
+This page contains information about the hiring of casual tutors as well as general casual academic conditions and processes in the faculty.

 To apply for available positions select 'Apply Now' and create a user account in the Casual Tutor Recruitment System (CTRS).
 Through the CTRS you will be able to upload your credentials and select the subjects for which you would like to be considered.
 Your application must be lodged through the CTRS to be considered.
 For more information please see CTRS user guides below.